 would be lost, semantically its modifying that true

 , but since nothing else is bound to it the modification is not visible outside.
-With this we do not have any major objections to higher order variable.

 So we have two possible variables, changes in parent reflect in child and child in parent when we use higher order variable.
 Or change in neither side is reflected in other side, when using normal variable (pass by value).
 The default of pass by value seems bad, as if a parent variable is modified it’s value is updated everywhere it is directly referenced but not in children: